jacomyma/mapping-controversies/_pages/tuto-1-9.md

 The betweenness centrality network is the most interesting one.
 Export the network map and annotate it in Google Slides.

 We ask you to **annotate the nodes that are important**.
 Clusters do not matter in this case.
 Here are some tips to write your annotations:
-* Big nodes are nodes with a high betweenness centrality
 * High betweenness centrality means that the node is a bridge, an intermediary between many other nodes, or in other words a *broker*, an obligatory passage point.
 * Since this network is bipartite, one can say that the brokers are the nodes that contribute the most to connecting the other type of nodes.
 In that sense, they are structurally important.
 For example, the editors with the highest betweenness centrality are those who contribute the most to *connecting* articles.
 * In this network, each *connection* corresponds to a revision, i.e. the *act of editing* an article.